-Oscar Wilde is born on this day in Dublin, Ireland.
+Oscar Wilde is born on October 16, 1854 in Dublin, Ireland.
 He grew up in Ireland and went to England to attend Oxford, where he graduated with honors in 1878.
 A popular society figure known for his wit and flamboyant style, he published his own book of poems in 1881.
 He spent a year lecturing on poetry in the United States, where his dapper wardrobe and excessive devotion to art drew ridicule from some quarters.

 After returning to Britain, Wilde married and had two children, for whom he wrote delightful fairy tales, which were published in 1888.
 Meanwhile, he wrote reviews and edited Women’s World.
 In 1890, his only novel, The Picture of Dorian Gray, was published serially, appearing in book form the following year.
 He wrote his first play, The Duchess of Padua, in 1891 and wrote five more in the next four years.
 His plays, including The Importance of Being Earnest (1895), were successful and made him a popular and well-known writer.

 In 1895, the Marquess of Queensberry denounced Wilde as a homosexual, accusing him of having an affair with the marquess’s son.
 Wilde sued for libel, but lost his case when evidence strongly supported the marquess’s observations.
 Unfortunately, homosexuality was classified as a crime in England at the time.
 Wilde was arrested, found guilty, and sentenced to two years of hard labor.